pnp/blog/content/weekly-agenda/24-05-06/index.md

 Demos this time

-* [Simran Ajwani](https://www.linkedin.com/in/simranajwani/) (Microsoft) – Microsoft 365 Search Connector in Power Platform
+* [Nate Tennant](https://www.linkedin.com/in/nathantennant/) (Microsoft) – Enabling lightweight approvals in any SharePoint list for easy request tracking
 * [Vesa Juvonen](https://www.linkedin.com/in/vesajuvonen/)  (Microsoft) – Introduction new Viva Connections card designer v2 experience

 Also: 📷 Picture Time with community in Together Mode!